Jim Parker - Exclusive Buyer Agent

 An EXCLUSIVE BUYER AGENT (EBA) is more concerned with representing YOU and finding the home that fits your lifestyle.
 As an EBA, I want you to know the home's value in the Atlanta marketplace.

 The term "closing" simply means signing the final loan paperwork (i.e., closing the loan and granting you ownership) with an attorney and transfer of title to you. (i.e., Signing on the dotted line - on lots of forms).
 This "loan (home purchase) closing" process is where Buyer and Seller finally meet to transfer money, property ownership, and keys.

 The closing attorney places all the lender, attorney, Buyer and Seller related closing costs onto a 2-3 page American Land Title Association - Settlement Statement.
 The form details and summarizes what the Buyer and Seller will pay or receive which includes who's covering closing costs, prepaids(homeowner's insurance & property taxes), etc., and the balances are transferred to the appropriate Buyer/Seller columns on the last page.
-Click here to review the ALTA Real Estate Settlement Statement that you will see with final numbers in the columns perhaps 24-48 hours prior to closing or at the loan closing in the attorney's office.
-IMPORTANT: Compare the numbers that the lender gives you with the Settlement Statement form with your Exclusive Buyer Agent to understand if "all" closing costs are accounted for and within reason for Georgia.
+Click here to review the New Real Estate American Land Title Association - Settlement Statement that you will see with final numbers in the columns at your loan closing in the attorney's office.
+IMPORTANT: Compare the numbers on the Closing Disclosure that the lender gave you with the Settlement Statement form.
+Engage your Exclusive Buyer Agent in these reviews to understand if "all" closing costs are accounted for and within reason for Georgia.